 A Simple Hyperventilation Test

 - Most people can hold their breath for 45 seconds or more.
-Take a breath and hold it: if you can only hold for your breath for 35 seconds or less you could be a chronic hyperventilator.
+Take a breath and hold it: if you can only hold your breath for 35 seconds or less, you could be a chronic hyperventilator.

 - Stand up straight for 8 minutes.

-- Repeat the test but time breathe into a paper bag held across your nose and your mouth.
-If your symptoms disappear when you are breathing into the bag you may be hyperventilating.
+- Repeat the test, but this time breathe into a paper bag held across your nose and your mouth.
+If your symptoms disappear when you breathe into the bag, you may be hyperventilating.

 Hypocapnia is a biological marker for orthostatic intolerance in some patients with chronic fatigue syndrome.
 Natelson BH, Intriligator R, Cherniack NS, Chandler HK, Stewart JM.